New Jersey Will Lawyers

 Reputable Will Attorneys in Bergen County, NJ Assist Clients With All Will-Related Matters Including Drafting and Contests in Passaic County, Essex County, and Throughout New York, including Queens County, Nassau County, and NYC

-Sooner rather than later, you’ll want to arrange how someone will manage your assets at your incapacity and death.
+Sooner rather than later, you’ll want to arrange how someone will manage your assets in the event of your incapacity or death.
 You can do this through estate planning.
 One of the most fundamental aspects of estate planning is creating a will, which is a legal document containing instructions for what to do with some or all of your property at your death.
-It may seem daunting, but an experienced estate planning attorney will know what to ask to understand your situation and best guide you through the process of planning based on your current and future goals.
-Here’s more about wills, including how a New Jersey wills lawyer at Choi Law Firm can help prepare one to meet your unique needs.
+It may seem daunting, but an experienced estate planning attorney will know what questions to ask to understand your situation and best guide you through the process of planning based on your current and future goals.
+Here’s more about wills, including how the New Jersey will lawyers at the Choi Law Firm can help prepare one to meet your unique needs.

 What Happens If You Don’t Have A Will?

 If you die without a will in the United States, the probate court distributes your property according to intestacy law.
 In New Jersey, a court considers several factors when determining how to distribute your property via intestate succession.
 These factors include whether you have living children (and who the other parent of those children is), parents, a spouse, or other close relatives when you die.